 Most of the time, what we experience everyday is private courage.
 It's private to our specific situation... such as facing down a bully at school, or in the street.
 Or maybe it's the courage that a single parent harnesses for that last morsel of energy to tuck their kid into bed after every bone is exhausted from a long day of work+school+dinner.

 What we also marvel at is public courage.
 It's the courage we don't have the time or energy for, or because the personal costs maybe too high.
 But we are seeing it.. now more than ever... such as in Colorado's first openly gay governor, #NotoriousRBG, or the nationwide walk-out by students to protest gun violence.
+And since 2020, the worldwide impact of George Floyd's death in stirring up activism and demands for change against systemic racism.
 Historically, public courage has been embodied in individuals as Nelson Mandela or Rosa Parks.
 Our tumultuous times call for more public courage.

 Consumer brands worldwide are trying to tap into this public courage - to be relevant, to connect emotionally, and ultimately, to drive sales.